 Avoidance behavior in the context of running is the body’s natural ability to avoid injury.

-This means that the body is less likely to seek a natural behavioral response to prevent injury when proprioceptive input is weak.
+- Impaired or blocked plantar (bottom of the bare foot) proprioception (the sense though which we perceive the position and movement of our body), diminishes avoidance behavior which means the body is less likely to seek a natural behavioral response to prevent injury when proprioceptive input is weak.

-Therefore, avoidance behavior in running is dependent on plantar sensations which are enhanced only when barefoot.
-This is why barefoot runners are more competent at maintaining stability and landing safely than shod runners.
+Therefore, avoidance behavior in running greatly depends on plantar sensations which are enhanced only when barefoot.
+This is why barefoot runners may be more mechanically competent at maintaining landings of less downward force and of more stability than shod (shoe) runners.

 Avoidance Behavior is a Reflex

-The reason the barefoot subjects were unaware of their avoidance behavior was due to the fact that avoidance behavior is unconscious or reflexive.
-This is concerning because cushioned running shoes impairs this reflex.
+The reason the barefoot subjects were unaware of their avoidance behavior was because avoidance behavior is unconscious or reflexive.
+In contrast, runners who wear thickly cushioned running shoes seem to plow the foot harder into the ground, suggesting that underfoot cushioning may interfere with the avoidance behavior reflex.

 Cushioned Running Shoes Impair Key Reflexes Needed for Safer Landings